gopinathp1978ms/PowerBI-Localization/README.md

  [GenerateResx.cs](https://github.com/gopinathp1978ms/PowerBI-Localization/blob/56287ea36df16bab1c0275dc5787e06914e76e27/GenerateResx.cs)

-    Verify .resx files [Important don’t modify the columns Name & Comment because the name column holds schema object name, and the comments holds conventional long resource name delimited by “#” to load the translated string back to power bi reports.
+    Verify .resx files in the mentioned folder in the generate script.[Important don’t modify the columns Name & Comment because the name column holds schema object name, and the comments holds conventional long resource name delimited by “#” to load the translated string back to power bi reports.
     This convention we followed to keep the single resx file to hold multiple dashboards resource strings.]